meadow-811338_1280.jpeg

 Image: charcoal on paper by the author

-Like many of my patients I’ve also lived through the kinds of experiences that can leave us feeling wrecked, overwhelmed or at the end of our rope: bereaved, unloved, alone, shamed, abused, betrayed, exploited, humiliated, furious, suicidally depressed, hopeless, and worthless.
-I’ve experienced times where I felt too anxious, uncertain or stuck to talk about my experiences.
-Or worse: where I encountered people and services that clearly did not understand me, nor meet me with genuine compassion when I made the effort to reach out to them in a fragile state, thus compounding my primary struggles with further insult, shame and vulnerability.
-This is an all-too common experience for many who turn to family, friends, and mental health services for help, only to find themselves labelled, medicated, stigmatised and feeling even worse about themselves.
+Like many of my patients I’ve also lived through the kinds of experiences that can leave us feeling wrecked, overwhelmed or at the end of our rope: bereaved, unloved, alone, shamed, stigmatised, abused, deceived, betrayed, exploited, humiliated, furious, depressed, hopeless, and worthless.
+I’ve experienced times where I felt too anxious, uncertain or troubled to talk about my experiences.
+Or worse: where I encountered people and services who clearly did not know how to understand me, nor meet me with genuine compassion when I made the effort to reach out to them in a fragile state, thus compounding my primary struggles with further insult, shame and vulnerability.
+This is an all-too common experience for many people who, in a vulnerable state, turn to family, friends, medical and mental health services for help, only to find themselves labelled, medicated, stigmatised and feeling even worse about themselves.

-In my opinion it is crucial for anyone seeking therapeutic help – particularly when we are shaky and unsure – to find a psychotherapist who ‘gets you’; who sees and understands your struggles very quickly, and who actually talks openly with you, with clear feedback.
+In my opinion it is crucial for anyone seeking psychotherapeutic help – particularly when we are shaky and unsure – to find a psychotherapist who ‘gets you’; who sees and understands your struggles very quickly, and who actually talks openly with you as a person - not a therapy stereotype - with clear feedback and a genuine manner.

-I work in a very open, transparent and straight talking way and invite you to do the same, so that we can get to the heart of the matter.
-I don't pathologise or stigmatise my patients’ life struggles.
+I work in a very transparent, unguarded, and straight talking way, and invite you to do the same so that we can get to the heart of the matter and avoid wasting your time and money.
+I don't pathologise or stigmatise my patients’ life struggles, but I do challenge self-defeating habits, self-deception, poor choices, and inauthentic character traits that are maintaining your life problems.

 Supported Attendance: Supplementary Support and appointment emails answered.
 Appointment change requests answered only if received before Friday 20:00.